 See Levi (1980, p.
 25) for additional information on synonymy.

-Leucauge argyrobapta is found in Florida and southward through the tropics to Brazil (Ballesteros and Hormiga 2018). Â Leucauge venusta, is found from Canada southward throughout the eastern half of the US to Georgia with a small disjunct population in southern California.
-(Figure 2).
+Leucauge argyrobapta is found in Florida and southward through the tropics to Brazil (Ballesteros and Hormiga 2018). Â Leucauge venusta, is found from Canada southward throughout the eastern half of the United States to Georgia with a small disjunct population in southern California (Figure 2).
 The exact dividing line (and possible overlap) of the distributions of the two species is unknown.

 The genus name Leucauge is from Greek roots that literally mean "with a bright gleam" (Cameron 2017).
 Leucauge species can be differentiated from other tetragnathids by their oval bodies and reddish-orange triangular markings (Figure 3) on the ventral aspect (underside) of the abdomen.
 Because of the reddish-orange spots, some Leucauge species are occasionally mistaken for black widow spiders by the general public (Howell and Jenkins 2004, SpiderID 2016-2018).
 There are also proximal (close to the body) double rows of trichobothria (vibration-sensitive bristles) on the hind legs (Levi and Hormiga 2017) (Figure 4).
 The ventral reddish-orange area on males is shaped more like a transverse band (Figure 5).

 Leucauge argyrobapta and Leucauge venusta are nearly identical in appearance.
 There are very slight differences in the structure of the palpi of males, but the females are virtually indistinguishable (Ballesteros and Hormiga 2018).
 The specific epithet argyrobapta is from Greek roots that literally mean "baptized with silver" (Borror 1960).
 The specific epithet venusta is Latin for "charming" (Borror 1960).